+Greggs have written ‘innovation’ into their vocabulary bookThe baker renowned for its pasties, pies and pastries has carved out a pretty good position in the market for itself.
 If you think about it, there aren’t many other national chains of high street bakeries that spring to mind as easily as Greggs and I know it has an almost cult following in parts of the North!

 To pivot a business, or indeed to be a disruptor, you don’t have to come up with the best new idea, you just have to do things differently and better.

 Look at HOW FAR Amazon and Netflix have come through disruptionAfter all, Amazon started out as a bookseller and part of Netflix’s original business was sending out rental DVD movies in the post.
 Neither of these companies stuck to their original idea, they pivoted, diversified and, ultimately grew.

 We live by the rules of positive business language at PimlicoWe smashed that perception into tiny pieces and continue to set the standard for high-quality services levels, reliability and value for money.
 Plus, our engineers are always well presented and their vans gleaming!

-SMEs have to consistently look at their markets and how customer demands are changing.
+And we haven?t stood still either.
+We have pivoted to become more than just plumbers, delivering our customers everything from roofing and electrics to carpentry and building, all to the same Pimlico standard.SMEs have to consistently look at their markets and how customer demands are changing.
 Then by apply some clever thinking, whether it’s inside or outside the proverbial box, they will have a better chance of success.

 Share this story